beckn/protocol-specifications/GOVERNANCE.md

 # Specification Evolution Guidelines

-Any change made to specification must happen via a rigourous and comprehensive review mechanism.
+Any change made to specification must happen via a rigorous and comprehensive review mechanism.
 The review broadly requires the core committers to apply each of the design principles on the proposed change and submit an objective response to the proposer(s).

 1. **Relevance**: Beckn protocol has defined clear boundaries on what is in-scope of beckn protocol and what is not.
 CWG members should ask themselves some basic questions like.
 Is it network-specific?
 Is it technology-specific?
 Is it implementation-specific?